sreco002/Dada-Automata/README.md

 Proximity sensor with a servo, 5 micro Dc motors with a capacitive touch sensor and 5 servos with a capacitive touch sensor</br>
 Projector</br>
 3 spotlights</br>
-<h3> independant apps</h3>
-To run environment sound drawing independantly of the whole application , run SoundDraw.js</br>
-to generate dada poetry independantly of the whole application run DadaStory.py</br>
-run Poem-Deployed.js to tweet daily generated poetry from DadaStory.py to generate the nodeMaskText.txt feeder of the generative poetry system, run TextGen-NodeMaskText.ipynb in Training folder </br>